moinwiki/moin/docs/devel/support.rst

 Found a bug?
 ------------
-* File a bug report on the issue tracker (on bitbucket).
+* File a bug report on the issue tracker on bitbucket.
-* Even better: fix the bug, file a bug report and submit a patch (consider adding a unit test)
+* Even better: fix the bug, file a bug report and submit a patch and consider adding a unit test

 Have an idea?
 -------------
-* Discuss it on IRC and file a feature request (on bitbucket).
+* Discuss it on IRC and file a feature request on bitbucket.
-* Even better: discuss + write some Python code implementing it.
+* Even better: discuss and write some Python code implementing it.

 Born to code?
 -------------
-* Help to work on moin2 core, so it gets finished faster.
+* Help to work on moin2 core, so it gets released sooner.
-* Help maintaining moin 1.9 until moin2 is ready.
+* Help to maintain moin 1.9 until moin2 is ready.

 Loving UI / UX design?
 ----------------------
-* Help us making moin2 look and feel better!
+* Help us make moin2 look and feel better!

 Have good language or documentation skills?
 -------------------------------------------